Sperm analysis: Normal

 The fertility doctor may recommend Intrauterine Insemination (IUI) in combination with the subcutaneous injection that triggers ovulation.
 IUI involves placing prepared sperm (“washed” sperm) inside the woman’s uterus, using a catheter.
 IUI success rates may reach 10-15% per cycle.

 Additionally, medication pills (anti-oestrogens) may be given from the first day of menstruation, to stimulate the production of more oocytes.
 Alternatively, hormone injections (gonadotropins) may be administered.
-Low doses of hormones are used, to trigger the production of maximum 2-3 oocytes avoiding multiple pregnancies.
+Low doses of hormones are used, to trigger the production of a maximum of 2-3 oocytes avoiding multiple pregnancies.